jundalisay/spblist/content/en/research/descartes/philosophy/part-2/article-36.md

 The result will be a motion along a straight line, as depicted in the following diagram.

-### {{< s v="37" >}} The first law of nature is that each thing, as far as it is in itself, always continues in the same state, so that which itself is moved, will always continue to be moved.
+### 37. The first law of nature is that each thing, as far as it is in itself, always continues in the same state, so that which itself is moved, will always continue to be moved.

 From this same immobility of God, certain rules or laws of nature can be known, which are secondary and particular causes of various motions that we observe in individual bodies.